Physical Spirituality

 Constraints are only known to exist on the electromagnetic and nuclear fundamental interactions and occur only at very small scales.
 The nuclear interactions themselves only occur at nuclear scales and smaller so it is the electromagnetic interaction that is responsible for all architective interaction above that scale, whether it be atomic, molecular or figurate.

 Now electromagnetic interactions are bipolar and cancel each other out over large collections of objects, while gravity accumulates over large collections.
-The result is that, when objects aggregate to a very large size (say the size of Jupiter), the accumulated gravitational force will overwhelm the binding strength of such a large object, perhaps eventually allowing only small objects like molecules to exist in the pressurized environment.
+The result is that, when objects aggregate to a very large size (say the size of Jupiter), the accumulated gravitational force will overwhelm the electromagnetic binding strength of such a large object, perhaps eventually allowing only small objects like molecules to exist in the pressurized environment.

-So gravity is the only fundamental force known to have an effect at very large scales and is not known to host constraints.
+So gravity is the only fundamental force known to have an effect at very large scales and it is not known to host constraints.
 It is not unreasonable to propose a cosmic window of scale, say anything bigger than the planet Jupiter, in which all interaction is connective.

 (It could be argued that a future human society, as an architective object, may span a number of planets, possibly even a number of solar systems, but it too would ultimately be limited by the capacity of its outposts to communicate with each other, so such an argument only pushes the boundary further out without eliminating it.)

 What might such a purely connective window be like?
 Astronomical interactions between stars and galaxies are good examples.
 All the features of architective behaviour are absent from their interactions.
 Galaxies can integrate but not aggregate (and divide but not disrupt), and so cannot create new kinds of objects having properties they do not have, in the way that atoms can aggregate into molecules.
-That is, creation and extinction as a behavioural phenomenon would be absent from the window.
+That is, creation and extinction as a behavioral phenomenon would be absent from the window.
 A galaxy's visage may fade away as it loses stars but the underlying gravitational interaction between the stars remains, with the stars perhaps being distributed among other galaxies.
 The concept of identity is also not relevant in such a large-scale window - a galaxy displays only a variable visage rather than a lasting identity, so it can suffer no loss of identity because it had none in the first place.
 In the purely connective cosmic window, the concepts of creation, extinction and identity are meaningless.
 All is a flux of temporary visages.

 To be precise, no architective interactions are available in a purely connective window of scale.
-The absence of static architectures means there can be no exactness of definition or specification, no permanent storing of information, no categorizations of identities, no ranks, no fixed hierarchies, no control, no contests and no stepped processions.
+The absence of static architectures means there can be no exactness of definition or specification, no permanent storing of information, no categorizations of identities, no fixed ranks, no fixed hierarchies, no control, no contests and no stepped processions.

 A purely connective window would be very alien to us.